cybertronai/ncluster/README.md

 ncluster efs   # gives EFS info such as the mount command

-nsync -n gpubox
+nsync -m gpubox
-nsync -n gpubox -t transformer-xl
+nsync -m gpubox -d transformer-xl

-nsync -t {target directory} -n {substring}
+nsync -d {target directory} -m {machine name substring}

-nsync -n gpubox # syncs . to ~ on gpubox nsync -t transformer-xl -n 4gpubox  # syncs . to ~/transformer-xl on 4gpubox
+nsync -m gpubox # syncs . to ~ on gpubox nsync -d transformer-xl -m 4gpubox  # syncs . to ~/transformer-xl on 4gpubox

 {substring} selects the most recently launched instances whose name contains the substring.
 Empty string is a valid substring.
 Skipping -t will sync to ~ on remote machine.
 Sync seems to be 1 way (from local -> remote)